Ramón Núñez: International career

 Núñez was part of the U-20 Honduras national football team at the 2005 World Youth Championship in the Netherlands.
 In October 2006, Núñez was called up to the senior Honduras national football team for the first time.
-He made his début for the national side on 9 September 2007 coming in as a substitute in a match against Costa Rica.
+He made his début for the national side on 9 September 2007, coming in as a substitute in a match against Costa Rica.
 Ramón made his second and third appearances in September after being called up by Reinaldo Rueda to play in the CONCACAF World Cup Qualifiers.
 In 2008, Núñez appeared for the U-23 Honduras side at the Men's Olympic Football Tournament in Beijing.
 Ramón Núñez scored two goals for the Honduras national football team after the team was down one goal against Canada on 6 September 2008 to defeat the squad 2–1.
-Four days later he found the net again in Honduras' 2–0 match against Jamaica.
+Four days later, he found the net again in Honduras' 2–0 match against Jamaica.

-Núñez was named in the Honduras 2010 World Cup squad and was given the number 7 shirt, He played in all three of Honduras' games at the 2010 World Cup in South Africa.
+Núñez was named in the Honduras 2010 World Cup squad and was given the number 7 shirt.
+He played in all three of Honduras' games at the 2010 World Cup in South Africa.
 Honduras failed to progress beyond the group stages, with Spain and Chile qualifying for the next stage.

 After joining Leeds, Núñez was called up for the Honduras national side to play in a friendly against Guatemala Núñez managed to win his 35th cap in the game and managed to create a goal in Honduras' 2–0 win Núñez was called up to play against Panama before Christmas.
 He was then called up for Honduras to play Costa Rica and Guatemala in the Copa América games.
-15 January, Núñez scored against Costa Rica in injury time to earn Honduras a 1–1 draw.
+On 15 January, Núñez scored against Costa Rica in injury time to earn Honduras a 1–1 draw.
 Núñez scored in his second successive game by scoring in Honduras' win against Guatemala.
 On 23 January, Núñez played in the 2011 Copa Centroamericana final and helped Honduras win the tournament after beating Costa Rica 2–1.
 Núñez won the award for best player of the tournament when he won the MVP.
 On 21 March, Núñez was called up into the Honduras squad.

 In June 2011, Núñez played for Honduras in the CONCACAF Gold Cup, he was used as an impact player and came on as a substitute in each of the first four games.
 Nunez denied on his Twitter page that he had critisced the Honduras manager Luis Fernando Suárez after the 1–1 match against Guatemala in the Gold Cup.
 Honduras played Mexico in the semi-final of the Gold Cup with Núñez making his fifth appearance of the tournament as a substitute.
 However, Mexico beat Honduras 2–0 in extra time to reach the final.

-Núñez revealed in August 2011 he turned down a call up for Honduras to feature against Venezuela as it meant he would miss Leeds match against Bradford City.
+Núñez revealed in August 2011 he turned down a call-up for Honduras to feature against Venezuela as it meant he would miss Leeds' match against Bradford City.
 Núñez started against Bradford and scored his first two goals for Leeds.